-The MyCare Ohio Plan (MCOP), also known as the Integrated Care Delivery System (ICDS) Medicaid Waiver, is a mandatory managed care program for Ohio residents that are enrolled both in Medicaid and Medicare.
+The MyCare Ohio Plan (MCOP), also known as the Integrated Care Delivery System (ICDS) Medicaid Waiver, is a mandatory managed care program for Ohio residents who are enrolled in both Medicaid and Medicare.
 Persons who are “dual eligible” or “dual covered” (for both Medicaid and Medicare) and reside in one of the programs’ 29 participating counties (listed below) receive all their health and care services through this program.
-In addition to healthcare, program participants can receive assisted living, adult day care, home care, and assistance for home modifications for disabilities under this program’s home and community based services waiver group.
+In addition to healthcare, program participants can receive assisted living services, adult day care, home care, and assistance for home modifications for disabilities under this program’s home and community based services waiver group.

 Ohio’s Medicaid managed care program is different from the state’s other Medicaid programs, such as the PASSPORT Waiver and the Assisted Living Waiver in that 1) participation is required and 2) enrollment is not limited.
 The voluntary Medicaid Waivers have enrollment caps and, therefore, waiting lists can exist.